SEO is key in any Digital Marketing strategy.

 Notice that, for each type of search, Google is constantly seeking to provide more specific results.

-For product searches (transactional), we receive offers from Google Shopping.
+For product searches (transactional), you receive offers from Google Shopping.
 When looking for a certain song, results include the lyrics and a music video on YouTube.

 The goal is to improve the search experience with more agile and precise results for users.